Plagiarism Word Percentage Calculator (Two Texts)

-Calculate the percentage of matching words between two texts to check for similarity.
-Enter values for instant results with step-by-step formulas.
+Calculate the percentage of matching words between two texts to get a quick similarity estimate.

 Formula